 Quantification of [68Ga]DOTATOC PET

 [68Ga]DOTATOC ([68Ga]DOTA-(Tyr3)-octreotide) is a somatostatin analog which binds to subtypes 2 and 5 of somatostatin receptors (SSTR2 and SSTR5, respectively).
-Somatostatin receptor imaging can be used in neuroendocrine tumour (NET) imaging.
+Somatostatin receptors can be targeted in neuroendocrine tumour (NET) imaging.
 [90Y]DOTATOC has been proposed for targeted radionuclide therapy of human gliomas.
 Uptake of [68Ga]DOTATOC is high also in certain normal tissues, such as spleen (Kulkarni et al., 2013).
 Macrophages express SSTR2, and [68Ga]DOTATOC may therefore be useful in inflammation imaging.
 The tracer has specific uptake in atherosclerotic plaques (Li et al., 2013), and uptake in thoracic aorta correlates with cardiovascular risk factors (Lee et al., 2018).
 In atherosclerosis patients, [68Ga]DOTATATE discriminates high-risk versus low-risk coronary lesions better than [18F]FDG, and offers good image quality (Tarkin et al., 2017).

 Retrieving input function from [68Ga]DOTATOC studies is relatively easy, because correction for radioactive metabolites is not necessary, not even in rat studies.
 If arterial blood curve is measured from dynamic PET image IDIF), it needs to be converted to plasma (Menda et al., 2013), which can be done using haematocrit because [68Ga]DOTATOC does not pass red blood cell membranes.
 Alternatively, arterial blood curve has been directly used as model input (Koukouraki et al., 2006a and 2006b), in which case the results are biased by the blood-plasma conversion factor.
 This must be taken into account when comparing numerical results from different sites.

 Receptor binding can be quantitated using 2-tissue compartmental model (Henze et al., 2005; Koukoraki et al., 2006a; Menda et al., 2013), where the first tissue compartment represents specific (and possibly nonspecific) binding to receptors and the second tissue compartment represents internalized tracer-receptor complex (Heidari et al., 2013).
 Parameter ratios K1/k2 and k3/k4 are of special interest.